fbpx

-Everything you need to know about marketing attribution
+Everything you need to know about marketing attribution and marketing attribution software

 What is marketing attribution?

 Marketing attribution is a term that has become increasingly popular in the digital marketing world over the last several decades.
-It refers to the process of identifying the touchpoints that contribute to a customer’s decision to make a purchase.
+It refers to the process of identifying the marketing touchpoints that contribute to a customer’s decision to make a purchase.
 As marketing channels proliferate and ad networks balloon, attribution has become increasingly complicated and, at times, controversial.
 But in today’s world, getting attribution right is a critical building block in enabling a broader view of marketing ROI.

 The rise of digital marketing has made it possible to track customers’ journeys across multiple touchpoints.
 This means that marketers can now see which channels are driving the most traffic, which campaigns are converting the most customers, and which messages are resonating with their target audience.